Improved Order of Red Men: Rituals

 The order itself claims direct descent from the Sons of Liberty, noting that the Sons participated in the Boston Tea Party dressed as their idea of "Indians".
 Thus, they continue to dress as "Indians" and use Native American terminology, despite being a non-Native organization.

 The group's ritual terminology is derived from language they believe is used by Native Americans, though it also shows the influence of Freemasonry.
 Outsiders are called "Palefaces", to open a meeting is called "kindling the fire", officers' installations are called "Raising up of Chiefs" and voting is called "twigging".
 The Masonic influence is seen in the three basic degrees – Adoption, Warrior and Chief.
 There is also a fourth degree, Beneficiary, for insurance.

 Calendar system

-Originally, the society used the Hebrew Anno Mundi system for calendar year numbering when dating their documents, rather than AD (note: the Redmen did not use the Common Era reference); however, in CE 1865, a new system was devised and adopted, known as the "Great Sun of Discovery" (GSD).
-The first year of the system, known as GSD 1, was the year that Christopher Columbus arrived in the Americas, namely AD 1492.
+Originally, the society used the Hebrew Anno Mundi system for calendar year numbering when dating their documents, rather than Anno Domini (AD).
+In 1865 AD a new system was devised and adopted, known as the "Great Sun of Discovery" (GSD).
+The first year of the system, known as GSD 1, was the year that Christopher Columbus arrived in the Americas, namely 1492 AD.
 In this system, years were known as "great suns" and months were called "moons", each with their own epithet, e.g. "Cold Moon" for January, but the length of these years and months conformed to the conventional Gregorian calendar.